New Zealand DB class locomotive: Introduction

 The DB class was introduced to the rail network in 1965-1966 as a result of a requirement for a modern locomotive that could operate on the North Island lines that the DA class was excluded from due to their weight and axle load.
 They were ordered at the same time as the final DA order was placed.
-While these were mainly branch lines, it also applied to the East Coast Main Trunk line, particularly the section beyond Paeroa through the Karangahake and Athenree gorges until the opening of the Kaimai Tunnel in 1978.
+While these were mainly branch lines, it also applied to the East Coast Main Trunk line, particularly the section beyond Paeroa through the Karangahake and Athenree gorges until the opening of the Kaimai Tunnel on 12 September 1978.

 The class was virtually indistinguishable externally from the DA class, being of the same basic design and dimensions, and wearing the same livery.
-They were some 13 tonnes lighter with a V8 prime as opposed to a V12, though they shared the same A1A-A1A wheel configuration and traction motors for commonality with the DA fleet.
+They were some 13 tonnes lighter with a V8 prime mover as opposed to a V12 in the DA class, though the classes shared the same A1A-A1A wheel configuration and traction motors for commonality.
+The locomotives were supplied with cast-steel bogies manufactured by Dofasco, but these were swapped with phase I DA class locomotives, which were delivered with fabricated bogies, once the DB class entered service.

 Numbering

 The class was initially numbered DB 1000 to DB 1016, this being in common with NZR practice of the time to number locomotive classes with reference to the power output.

 Upon the introduction of the computerised Traffic Monitoring System (TMS) in 1979 the class was renumbered and the designation capitalised.
 The class received new four-digit numbers beginning with 1, in which the last number is a check digit for the whole number.
-Under the new system DB 1001 retained its number, becoming DB 1001, with DB 1000 becoming DB1018.
-The rest of class was renumbered in sequence, with DB 1016 becoming DB1180.
+Under the new system, DB 1001 retained its number, becoming DB1001, with DB 1000 becoming DB1018.
+The rest of the class was renumbered in sequence, with DB 1016 becoming DB1180.

 The units being rebuilt to DBR received a new TMS number in the 12XX range when they entered the rebuilding cycle.

 Rebuild to DBR

-In the late 1970s the decision was undertaken to rebuild the DB class along similar lines to that being undertaken for the DA class into the DC class.
+In the late 1970s the decision was made to rebuild the DB class along similar lines to that being undertaken for the DA class into the DC class.
 The rebuilt DB units were designated as DBR (R = rebuild).
-The work was undertaken by Clyde Engineering in Australia and involved the lowering of the short hood to improve visibility for the driver, new cabs and the installation of a new EMD 8-645 engine.
+The rebuilds were done by Clyde Engineering in Australia and involved the lowering of the short hood to improve visibility for the driver, new cabs similar to the DC class, and the installation of a new EMD 8-645 engine.
 Ten units were rebuilt between 1980 and 1982.